literalice/terraform-aws-openshift/README.md

 # You need to set up the domain names for access the cluster.
 # You can set the name servers in output provided by the `make` command as NS record on your name server.
 # See also https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html
+#
+# After setting domains, you can install OpenShift on the infrastructure using `make install`.

 make install

 # You can access the master of the cluster.
 ```

+If you have some errors on running the above commands, please retry after a while.

 ### direnv
 Instead of inputing values in interaction, you can use [direnv](https://github.com/direnv/direnv) and .envrc file for providing configuration.